microsoft/language-server-protocol/_specifications/specification-3-16.md

 Work Done progress can be initiated in two different ways:

 1. by the sender of a request (mostly clients) using the predefined `workDoneToken` property in the requests parameter literal.
+The document will refer to this kind of progress as client initiated progress.
 1. by a server using the request `window/workDoneProgress/create`.
+The document will refer to this kind of progress as server initiated progress.

+###### <a href="#clientInitiatedProgress" name="clientInitiatedProgress" class="anchor">Client Initiated Progress </a>

 Consider a client sending a `textDocument/reference` request to a server and the client accepts work done progress reporting on that request.
 To signal this to the server the client would add a `workDoneToken` property to the reference request parameters.
 Something like this: